Pacers draft UCLA’s Aaron Holiday with 23rd overall pick of NBA Draft

 Holiday comes from an NBA pedigree, with older brothers Jrue and Justin having already established solid NBA careers.

-With Darren Collison and Cory Joseph both still having a year left on their deals, it will be interesting to see if Kevin Pritchard decides to trade one of them to create more playing time for Holiday.
+With Darren Collison and Cory Joseph both still having a year left on their deals, it will be interesting to see how he competes for minutes.

+“When we look at Collison and Holiday, we see a lot of similarities,” Pacers president Kevin Pritchard said.
+“We see speed.
+We see elite shooting.
+We were shocked that he was there.
+He’s a bulldog defender.
+He’s as tough as they get.
+We felt like he had a great pedigree.”

+“Our guy, Aaron was there,” said head coach Nate McMillan.
+“We’re very happy to have him on board.
+He’s a solid guard with a high basketball IQ.
+He’s a two-way player.
+We do get another UCLA guy with us, but just a solid guard who we feel is going to fit in to the culture of this team.”

+During his press conference, Holiday said he’s familiar with the Circle City due to his sister-in-law, Lauren Holiday (formerly Cheney.)
+The Ben Davis grad is a two-time Olympic gold medalist for Team USA and won the 2015 FIFA Women’s World Cup.

-Check out a montage of highlights from last year:
+Check out a montage of highlights from his junior campaign:

 Last year at no. 18, the Pacers selected another Bruin, TJ Leaf.
 He struggled to find consistent playing time with 8.6 MPG, but projects as a solid stretch 4 posting a 42% mark from downtown in 2017-18.